Railway workers to strike over three days in June

 'No one wins'

-Industry body, the Rail Delivery Group urged the union to call off the strikes.
+The Rail Delivery Group, which represents train operating firms, also urged the union to call off the strikes.

 Steve Montgomery, the industry body's chairman, said "no one wins in the event of a strike".